Business Credit Cards

 Choosing a card should depend on the types of transactions your business undertakes.
 In credit card terms, this would include eligible purchases, capital expenses, additional cardholder spending and business travel needs.
 You can then match the types of transactions with the card features.

 For example, if your business uses a credit card for flights and regularly pays it off, a frequent flyer card might offer competitive value.
+Learn more about how frequent flyer credit cards work.
 On the other hand, if your business relies on the card for credit, a low rate, low fee or interest-free days business credit card might be the most affordable option.